Table of Contents

 How Is Schizotypal Personality Disorder Diagnosed?

 There is no schizotypal personality disorder test and general use of the diagnostic criteria is not recommended.
 Usually, it is preferable to seek an assessment from an experienced professional.
 Generally, at least four of the above-listed symptoms must be present for this diagnosis.

 Who Is at Risk for Schizotypal Personality Disorder?

 The most significant risk factor for developing schizotypal personality disorder is having a family history of schizophrenia.
 Environmental risk factors typically refer to childhood experiences.
 Children who have been abused or neglected and raised by cold, distant caregivers are at higher risk of later developing this personality disorder.

 If you or a loved one struggles with drug or alcohol addiction and schizotpyal personality disorder, The Recovery Village can help.
 Our treatment facilities located across the country offer comprehensive care to help you leave addiction behind.
-Our programs encourage physical wellness through medical treatment and mental healing through individual, group and family counseling.
+Our programs encourage physical wellness through schizotypal personality disorder treatment and mental healing through individual, group and family counseling.
 To learn more, or to get started with rehab, call The Recovery Village today at 352-771-2700.
 Our caring representatives are available to take your call, answer your questions and guide you toward a program that meets your needs.